-Tasty and healthy broccoli salad is made with olive oil dressing.
-It’s a wonderful alternative to the traditional salad made with mayonnaise, bacon, and raisins.
+Tasty broccoli salad is made without mayo.
+I use an olive oil dressing instead.
+It’s a wonderful, fresh alternative to the traditional salad made with mayonnaise, bacon, and raisins.

 I must confess, I never really liked the traditional broccoli salad.
 You know – the one made with bacon and raisins (or cranberries) and dressed with a mayonnaise-based dressing.

-I much prefer the taste of this fresh, light and healthy 🥦salad.
+I much prefer the taste of this nutritious, fresh and light salad.
 It is made with no mayo, no bacon, and certainly no fruit.
 It’s is one of my favorite summertime side dishes (this asparagus salad is another good one).